 Innovation

 The IES program will support innovation by leveraging value streams through the integration of energy efficiency and other customer energy-related improvements.
-Through careful planning, agencies will be able to deploy projects that satisfy a range of needs and allow them to more actively participate in energy a range of energy programs, services and markets.
+Through careful planning, local governments will be able to deploy projects that satisfy a range of needs and allow them to more actively participate in a range of energy programs, services and markets.

 Metrics

-The program will track the metrics below:
+The program will track the metrics and indicators below:

 Number and % increase/decrease of calls in which the Energy Concierge provides referrals or other assistance for municipal building projects (MS_02_BVM (2a))